magomimmo/modern-cljs/doc/tutorial-04.md

 cp ~/Downloads/modern_javascript_scripts/ch02/css/styles.css html/css/
 ```

-As soon as you copy the CSS file you should see the console printing
+As soon as you copy the CSS file you should see the console of the
-the reload notification.
+browser printing the `Reload` notification.

 ### Copy the HTML file